 A major movie star of the 1960s, Sidney Poitier was the first African-American to win the Academy Award as best actor.

 Sidney Poitier grew up in the Bahamas, then came to the U.S. to start his acting career.
-He made his movie debut in 1950, but it was his co-starring role in 1958’s The Defiant Ones (handcuffed to Tony Curtis) that made him a star.
+He made his movie debut in 1950, but it was his co-starring role in 1958’s The Defiant Ones (as an escaped prisoner handcuffed to Tony Curtis) that made him a star.

 In 1964 he won the best actor Oscar for his 1963 film Lilies of the Field.
 Throughout the decade Poitier was a box office star, appearing in films such as To Sir With Love (1967), Guess Who’s Coming to Dinner (1967, with Katharine Hepburn) and In the Heat of the Night (1967).